Michigan Court of Appeals Delivers Judgment in New Parental Alienation Case

 Contact the Grand Rapids Parental Alienation Lawyers at Our Firm Today

-If you are experiencing Parental Alienation, call the Parental Alienation attorneys at Kraayeveld Law at 616-285-0808 or complete our contact form to work towards a permanent solution.
+If you are experiencing Parental Alienation, call the Parental Alienation attorneys at Kraayeveld Family Law at 616-285-0808 or complete our contact form to work towards a permanent solution.
 We handled our first Parental Alienation case in 1998 and through the years have continued our representation of targeted parents.